UCLONG/NetEmulation/MESH/src/README.md

     // Description : Connects various modules together to create a 5 port, input buffered router
     // Uses        : config.sv, LIB_PKTFIFO.sv, MESH_RouteCalculator.sv, MESH_Switch.sv, MESH_SwitchControl.sv
     // Notes       : Uses the packet_t typedef from config.sv.  packet_t contains node destination information as a single
     //             : number encoded as logic.
-If `PORTS is a function of 2^n this will not cause problems as the logic
+If (X_NODES*Y_NODES) is a function of 2^n this will not cause problems as the logic
     //             : can simply be split in two, each half representing either the X or Y direction.
 This will not work
     //             : otherwise.
     //             : Untested